 Furthermore, when a parent preplans, all final wishes are documented, so there are no hard decisions to stress over.
-This not only helps you as their child, but their surviving spouse and other family members, too.
+This helps all surviving family members when the time comes—you, a surviving spouse and other family members.
 It’s an act of love, giving you the proper time to grieve with those who matter most.

-As you delve deeper into the details of preplanning, you may notice your parent(s) withdraw from the conversation.
-If this is the case, don’t feel like you need to push them into making a decision right then and there.
+As you delve deeper into the details of preplanning, you may notice your parents withdraw from the conversation.
+If this is the case, don’t feel like you need to push them into making an immediate decision.

 You’ve given them a lot of information to consider.
 Give them time to reflect on the conversation alone or with their significant other.